keliworkcontact-wq/The-Malaysia-India-ESG-Synergy-Blueprint/README.md

 **Important Notice:**
 While the code serves as a functional demonstration layer, the **Strategic Concepts, System Architecture, and Localization Frameworks**
-(e.g., RAP, Shakti 2.0, LC-SF Synergy) are original intellectual property of the author.
+(e.g., RAP, CaaS Platform, LC-SF Synergy) are original intellectual property of the author.

 - ✅ Personal / Educational Use: Encouraged
 - ❌ Commercial Application / Redistribution: Not permitted without authorization